 - Drawbacks: They don’t protect against mechanical failure and some require more adjustment to work properly.

-- Pullback and restraint devices: Pullback machine safeguards have the employee’s arms, wrists, or hands strapped to cables that allow for employees to manually feed a machine and then draws the worker’s hands away when the machine proceeds with the task.
-Restraints, the other type in this category, only allow the employee’s hands to move at a fixed point.
+- Pullback and restraint devices: Pullback machine safeguards have the employee’s arms, wrists, or hands strapped to cables that allow for employees to manually feed a machine and then draw the worker’s hands away when the machine proceeds with the task.
+Restraints, the other type in this category, only allow employee's hands to move at a fixed point.
 The goal is to have them far away from the machine hazard.

 - Advantages: Pullback devices eliminate the need for barriers at the danger zone.
 Restraint safeguards have little risk of mechanical failure.

 - Drawbacks: The pullback method limits movement which may obstruct the work area.
 The restraint mechanisms have to be adjusted to the job as well as the employee, they require frequent maintenance and inspections, the operator needs supervision, and movement and workspace is limited.

 - Safety trip controls: These can be anything similar to a pressure-sensitive body bar, a safety tripod, or even tripwire.
 When activated by an employee who has lost their balance or has been drawn closer to the machine, it will be shut off.

 - Advantages: Safety trips are very simple and easy to implement

 - Drawbacks: The controls must be manually activated, they may be difficult to activate due to position, and they only protects the operator.

 - Two-hand controls/Two-hand trip: There are two methods to this machine safeguard technique, the requirement of pressure on both controls by both hands to work the machine or the requirement of concurrent application of both buttons to activate the machine.
 These must be a safe distance from the danger area as well as be far enough apart to where the operator must use both hands to operate the machine.

 - Advantage: Both methods keep the operator’s hands away from the danger zone while it is not in motion.